-Securities with a company DIF less than 0.10 and/or a security DIF less than 0.15 are generally not eligible for inclusion in the Broad Market Index.
+- Securities with a corresponding company DIF less than 0.10. - Securities with a security DIF less than 0.15.

-For a security of a company with a company DIF less than 0.10 and/or security DIF less than 0.15 to be eligible for inclusion to the Investable Market Index, the free float-adjusted market capitalization of the security must represent at least:
+For a security of a company not meeting the above requirement to be eligible for inclusion to the Investable Market Index, the free float-adjusted market capitalization of the security must represent at least: